 When the florets are starting to soften add the pine nuts.
 Cook for a little longer until the florets are just tender.

-Add most of the parsley and breadcrumbs (keeping some of each back for garnish).
+Add the pasta and most of the parsley and breadcrumbs (keeping some of each back for garnish).
 Mix well.

 Transfer to a serving dish and scatter over the rest of the parsley and breadcrumbs.
 Drizzle over a little olive oil.
 Eat straight away!